-Non-Degree / Dates: 15-26 July 2024
+Non-Degree / Dates: 20 – 31 July 2026

 The digital era needs digital solutions.
 Digital solutions can prevent and manage healthcare issues faster and more effectively both at the personal and societal levels.
-E-health innovations are proved to promoting health and behavior change in various health conditions such as heart disease, diabetes, etc. However, developing effective technological solutions for behavior change requires an interdisciplinary approach.
+E-health innovations are proven to promote health and behavior change in various health conditions such as heart disease, diabetes, etc. However, developing effective technological solutions for behavior change requires an interdisciplinary approach.
 While the competence of designing and selecting effective technologies is essential, that is still incomplete without an understanding of evidence-based behavioral change theories and techniques.

 The course consists of a series of short theory lessons that provide the required background on knowledge of behavior change and the specific methods that can be applied by means of technological solutions.